-This Co-op work experience is designed to provide students with a five-week short-term work experience in the field of computer and communication engineering.
+This Co-op work experience is designed to provide students with an eight-week short-term work experience in the field of computer and communication engineering.
 Students are encouraged to network in the discipline-related industries.
-Report, poster, and power-point presentation, are required Prerequisites: Completed two years at RHU; Senior Standing.
-Prerequisite: ENGL 217 and Senior Standing.
+Report, poster, and power-point presentation are required Prerequisites: Senior Standing.
+ENGL 217.

-CCEE 510 | Software Engineering
+CCEE 510 Software Engineering